rmccrear/lv-3-may-2024/week-1/Day-1/demo.md

 ## Hour 1: Demo Code and Instructions

+### Introduction to JavaScript Execution

+**Objective**: Understand the role of a runtime/engine in executing JavaScript code.

+#### Step 1: The JavaScript File

+1. **Create a Simple JavaScript File**:

+   - **Activity**: Start by creating a simple JavaScript file named `example.js`.
+Use a text editor and write a basic script.
+For example:
+     ```javascript
+     console.log('Hello, world!');
+     ```
+   - **Explain**: "This code, when executed, should display 'Hello, world!' in the console.
+However, the `.js` file alone is just a text file.
+It needs a JavaScript engine to execute it."

+2. **Understanding JavaScript Engines**:
+   - **Explain**: "A JavaScript engine is a program that understands and executes JavaScript code.
+Every web browser has its own JavaScript engine, such as V8 in Google Chrome and SpiderMonkey in Firefox.
+These engines read the JavaScript code, compile it into machine code, and then execute it."
+   - **Visual Aid**: Show a diagram illustrating the JavaScript file being processed by a browser's engine.

+#### Step 2: The Need for a Runtime

+1. **What Is a Runtime?**:

+   - **Explain**: "In the context of JavaScript, a 'runtime' refers to the environment in which JavaScript code is executed.
+While the engine is the core component that reads and executes the code, the runtime provides additional capabilities and resources that the JavaScript code may need, like handling I/O operations, timers, or HTTP requests."
+   - **Activity**: "Let's compare how a simple JavaScript file is executed in two different runtimes: a web browser and Node.js."
+     - **Browser Runtime**: "When executed in a browser, the JavaScript code can manipulate the web page, respond to user interactions, and perform web-related tasks."
+     - **Node.js Runtime**: "When the same JavaScript file is run in Node.js, it can interact with the file system, perform network operations, and much more.
+However, it cannot directly manipulate a web page like in the browser environment."

+2. **Demonstrating the Difference**:
+   - **Activity**: Execute the `example.js` file in both a browser and Node.js environment.
+     - **In a Browser**: Show how to include the `example.js` file in an HTML file and run it in a browser.
+     - **In Node.js**: Open a terminal, navigate to the directory containing `example.js`, and run it with `node example.js`.
+   - **Explain**: "Notice how in both environments, 'Hello, world!' is displayed.
+This demonstrates that JavaScript code needs a runtime to be executed, but depending on the runtime, different capabilities are available to the JavaScript code."

+#### Conclusion

+- **Summarize**: "Today, we've learned that a JavaScript file by itself is inert.
+It requires a JavaScript engine within a runtime environment to breathe life into it.
+The runtime not only executes the code but also provides a set of tools and APIs specific to the environment, whether it's a web browser or Node.js."
+- **Next Steps**: "In our next class, we'll dive deeper into how JavaScript interacts with the browser and Node.js environments to perform a variety of tasks."

 ### Part 1: Installing Node.js

 **Narrative**: "Today, we're starting with the basics of using Node.js, a powerful JavaScript runtime.
 Let's begin by installing Node.js on our machines."